Hanging out in your gazebo on a warm summer night is one of the best feelings in the world.

-However, winter comes eventually and that is when the gazebo top has to be put away.
-I always hate when I have to take off my gazebo top since I know that cold, nasty weather is just around the corner!
-I take the top off of my gazebo before winter, but I have a lot of friends who own Allen and Roth hardtop gazebo and other ones and they don’t remove their tops.
-Instead, they use a gazebo cover.
+However, the winter eventually comes and that is when the gazebo top has to be put away.
+I always hate doing that since I know that cold, nasty weather is just around the corner!

 Gazebo Winter Cover by Sojag

-Gazebo Winter Cover by Sojag is a gazebo cover that can protect a hardtop gazebo during cold weather.
+An excellent product to use if you also have one is the Winter Cover gazebo cover from Sojag.
+It can protect a hardtop gazebo during cold weather.

 The cover is made of polyethylene and resembles a tarp that would be used for camping.